 For the HS180 chamber, a 4" (100 mm) vent/inspection port may be placed in the valley between the corrugations.
-The HS75 chamber is equipped with a circular cut out point in the center of the chamber to accommodate a 4" (100 mm) diameter inspection port.

 Using a hole saw, cut out the opening at the appropriate location.
 A tap tee connection can be used to connect Schedule 40 or SDR 35 PVC pipe and fittings to build the inspection port as shown in Figure 18.